Illegal shelter, rallyPolice hunting for N-leaders

 After identifying his location, when the NAB team reached there to arrest him, he disappeared and started gathering his party leaders and workers just to create law and order situation in Rawalpindi.

-The NAB Rawalpindi team was ready to arrest Safdar and sought help of the local police but he did not surrender and delivered hate speeches unlawfully and gathered his party leaders and workers in order to avoid his arrest.
-The NAB chairman took a serious notice of provision of shelter to a convict, creation of law and order and resisting his arrest and directed the DG NAB Rawalpindi to probe the matter in detail and identify the culprits who provided shelter to the convict.
+The NAB Rawalpindi team was ready to arrest Captain Safdar and sought help of the local police but he did not surrender and delivered hate speeches unlawfully and gathered his party leaders and workers in order to avoid his arrest.

-The NAB chairman further directed him to probe as to why the local police did not arrest and stop people from joining a convicted person who delivered hate speeches and gathered his party leaders and workers in spite of imposition of Section 144 in Rawalpindi.

-The chairman directed him to lodge a complaint for registration of an FIR against all those who were responsible for providing shelter to the convict and allowing him to lead an illegal rally and deliver hate speeches.
+RAWALPINDI: The police on Monday registered a case against a number of PML-N local leaders for providing shelter to Captain (R) Muhammad Safdar and creating hurdles in his arrest by a NAB team after issuance of his arrest warrants by the Accountability Court-I, Islamabad in the Avenfield Apartments case.

 After identifying his location, when the NAB team reached there to arrest him, he disappeared and started gathering his party leaders and workers just to create law and order situation in Rawalpindi.

-The NAB Rawalpindi team was ready to arrest Safdar and sought help of the local police but he did not surrender and delivered hate speeches unlawfully and gathered his party leaders and workers in order to avoid his arrest.
-The NAB chairman took a serious notice of provision of shelter to a convict, creation of law and order and resisting his arrest and directed the DG NAB Rawalpindi to probe the matter in detail and identify the culprits who provided shelter to the convict.
+The NAB Rawalpindi team was ready to arrest Captain Safdar and sought help of the local police but he did not surrender and delivered hate speeches unlawfully and gathered his party leaders and workers in order to avoid his arrest.

-The NAB chairman further directed him to probe as to why the local police did not arrest and stop people from joining a convicted person who delivered hate speeches and gathered his party leaders and workers in spite of imposition of Section 144 in Rawalpindi.

-The chairman directed him to lodge a complaint for registration of an FIR against all those who were responsible for providing shelter to the convict and allowing him to lead an illegal rally and deliver hate speeches.

 Comments